-Spider curls are a remarkable exercise for building the biceps because they produce an intense muscle contraction on every single rep. Similarly, the dumbbell spider curl is a brilliant isolation exercise because the stability of the incline bench makes it difficult to cheat the weight up.
+Spider curls are a remarkable exercise for building the biceps because they produce an intense muscle contraction on every single rep. Similarly, the dumbbell spider curl is one of the most effective bodybuilding bicep exercises because the stability of the incline bench makes it difficult to cheat the weight up.
 As such, the vast majority of the tension stays on the target area, which results in greater muscle growth.

 This tutorial explains how to do the DB spider curl with the proper form.
 We’ll then discuss the training tips that will help you to get the most from this movement, as well as the other exercise variations that you can do for your biceps.
 Finally, we’ll finish with some FAQs.

 Related: Short head bicep workout

 - Exercise Mechanics: Isolation